 It’s rather obvious to say that injuries are more dangerous to the elderly than the young.
-However, one danger that needs added attention is that of concussions.
+However, one danger in home care that needs added attention is that of concussions.
 Older adults recover more slowly from concussions than younger people.
 For a 20 year old, problems with working memory and other side effects of concussion decline significantly within days or weeks.
 However, for seniors, symptoms decline much more slowly, or not at all and the damage sustained from the concussion can be more profound and long lasting.

 Concussions account for 75 percent of all traumatic brain injuries.
 People over the age of 75 have the highest rate of suffering concussions, typically resulting from a fall.
 Slips and falls do become more common with age, and can dramatically change an older person’s ability to live independently.
 With more and more seniors opting to age in place, it’s important for older people to be aware of the dangers of falls, and for caregivers to enact preventative measures in the homes of their patients.